When it comes to selling on Amazon, solely relying on organic traffic to acquire new customers is not enough.

 It means the income generated by running PPC campaigns is still higher than the advertising cost of sales.
 Sellers are willing to spend more on ads because the ROAS (return on ad spend) is still higher than their overall advertising costs.

-However, running ad campaigns doesn’t always mean you will be successful on AMZN.
+However, running ad campaigns doesn’t always mean you will be successful on Amazon.
 You have to know how to run profitable PPC campaigns too.

 With almost 3 million active sellers competing in the Amazon marketplace, you must consistently find a way to bring traffic to your listings without spending too much money.